sweet-tooth-clojure/frontend/doc/internals.md

 as an argument, and adds a URI to the last element of the request, `opts`.

-`sweet-tooth.frontend.sync.dispatch.bide` includes the default request adapter that comes bundled with Sweet Tooth.
-It uses routes to update the request by adding `:uri` to `opts`.

 ### TODO

 - how to handle offline